How to become a glass-maker: Jahday's story

 Just never stop having confidence in yourself and the work that you create.
 Never stop believing in that.
 You will face obstacles but be confident in yourself and make sure that you are comfortable in what you are doing.
 You want to be happy and you want to make others happy with what you're doing.

-What to expect if you want to be a glassmaker
+What to expect if you want to become a glass-maker

-- Working hours: 35 to 40 hours per week.
-Self-employed glassmakers have variable working hours
+- Glass-maker working hours: 35 to 40 hours per week.
+Self-employed glass-makers have variable working hours

 This information is a guide (sources: LMI for All, National Careers Service)